knthompson26/Age-sex-GAD7-PHQ9-GLAD/README.md

     b) Regression analyses were recomputed including highest education level (as a proxy for socioeconomic status) in the model.

-**Please note, the current paper is under review.
+**Please note, the current paper is has been accepted for publication in Depression and Anxiety, and is currently in Press.
 DOI and reference will be available once published.**